 Additional incentives include the certifications and diplomas presented to teachers completing training.
-Since this project's textbook, computer, and literacy programs are officially recognized by Guatemala's Ministry of Education and carry a MINEDUC logo and certification number on training certificates, these teachers are more likely to receive pay increases and promotions with this kind of training on their resumes.
+Since the textbook, computer, and CORP components of this project are officially recognized by Guatemala's Ministry of Education and carry a MINEDUC logo and certification number on training certificates, these teachers are more likely to receive pay increases and promotions with this kind of training on their resumes.
+The MINEDUC certification also makes it more likely that teachers will be permitted the time off necessary to attend the training sessions; anecdotal evidence from other projects in Guatemala not certified by the Ministry indicate that many local Ministry representatives do not permit teachers in their area the time away from teaching when the training has not been certified.